Chromosome 22Q (DiGeorge Syndrome)

 Following diagnosis, the Chromosome 22q11.2 Specialty Clinic works with families to coordinate a prescribed care program, directing families to the appropriate resources to address specific symptoms.
 This can include the services of:

-The Chromosome 22q11.2 Deletion Syndrome Specialty Clinic is the first medical center in the Rocky Mountain region to take a comprehensive and integrated approach to managing the syndrome, drawing on an extensive range of pediatric services and specialists at Children's Colorado and National Jewish Health to provide the highest level of expertise to our patients.
+The Chromosome 22q11.2 Deletion Syndrome Specialty Clinic is the first medical center in the Rocky Mountain region to take a comprehensive and integrated approach to managing the syndrome, drawing on an extensive range of pediatric services and specialists at Children's Colorado to provide the highest level of expertise to our patients.
 As experts in the problems and challenges of 22q, we bring together recognized pediatric experts in areas such as genetics, cardiology, immunology, craniofacial, otolaryngology, psychiatry, child development and endocrinology as needed to work with each family to meet their child's specific needs.